We will remain open with Sanican support through September 2020.

 ACCOMMODATIONS AND SEASONAL NOTES

-We provide a regularly maintained porta potty for campers use only from May-August.
+We provide a regularly maintained porta potty for campers use only from May - through September.
 The grounds are too wet to support the maintenance truck by mid September until May, so we close seasonally.
 Off-season dry camping offers will be selectively considered and a sharply reduced rate.
 Site is located a short walk to River Park Road and the Clallam County Park's vault toilet.
 The private road off Richwine that allows pedestrian traffic to the park.

 The owner is typically on site until August and limited hot and and cold water at the outdoor sink will be available through July.
 Rainwater collection system is available in remaining months.
 12v and 110 volt charging station and assorted recreational equipment in the carport is available to campers for their use during their stay, including hand truck, shovel, tarp, clam digger, fishing rod and limited gear.

 WI-FI and CELL SERVICE

 Verizon Wireless provides LTE coverage to the location a speeds that are seasonally marginal.
-Other carriers phone and data services may be marginal to non-existent outside of Forks, so those subscribers are advised download our driving directions before leaving Forks or have a satellite GPS system.
+Other carriers phone and data services may be marginal to non-existent outside of Forks, so those subscribers are advised download our driving directions before leaving Forks, have a satellite GPS system, or paper map.